+Variable label establishment id successor

 Variable name betnr_nach

 Data type Numerical

 Origin ВеН

-Detailed description Artificial establishment ID for BHP 7514 of the establishment to which most of the employees (maximum clustered inflow) move after the exit of the establishment under examination (successor establishment).
+Detailed description Artificial establishment ID for BHP 7516 of the establishment to which most of the employees (maximum clustered inflow) move after the exit of the es- tablishment under examination (successor establishment).
 The variable is an auxiliary variable to determine an establishment's exit status (see the variable "austritt").
 Detailed information about this procedure can be found in Section 3.5.1 and in Hethey and Schmieder (2010).

 Sensitive variable no

 Notes This variable is a component of the BHP extension file "entry and exit", which is only made available to users on application.